Brisbane, Queensland, Australia

 CHALLENGE.
 The challenge was to redevelop and modernize the existing venue, which sits within a highly populated residential area.
 Populous designed the stadium to fit the contours of the site, suppressing the structure of the massive stadium within its neighbourhood setting.
 The horizontal roof plane diminishes the scale of the building as well as providing a means of enclosing noise and light.

 The sports lighting is designed to minimize light spill into the surrounding suburbs, the lighting outside the stadium is low impact and a service road for heavy vehicles is located beneath the stadium to minimize disruption to local roads.

 The stadium also shares the site with the historical Christ Church and memorial graveyard.
-An integral part of the design was to incorporate the Church into the stadium precinct.
+An integral part of the design requirement was to incorporate the church into the stadium precinct.

 INNOVATION.
-In addition to preserving the atmosphere and creating a 21st century venue on the existing site, Suncorp Stadium has incorporated innovative design features that reflect a sub-tropical climate and outdoor lifestyle, adding to a distinctively Queensland atmosphere.
+In addition to preserving the atmosphere and creating a 21st-century venue, Suncorp Stadium has incorporated innovative design features that reflect a sub-tropical climate and outdoor lifestyle, adding to a distinctively Queensland atmosphere.
 Features include the low floating roof, timber screens and verandas containing open-air bars.

-IMPACT.
-The integration of Suncorp Stadium with the city of Brisbane was seen as fundamental to its success.
-A series of new pedestrian and transport infrastructure routes have been developed to link the stadium back to the city so that it is not isolated.
-The stadium is only a kilometer from the city, but it has traditionally been perceived as being a long way out for pedestrian traffic, due to the obstacles caused by major arterial roads.
-The development of the stadium has been done in conjunction with an integrated transport strategy that improves public transport access to the stadium and is focused on encouraging patrons either to walk or use public transport.
+The integration of Suncorp Stadium into the city of Brisbane was seen as fundamental to its success.
+The stadium is only a kilometre from the city, but it has traditionally been perceived as being a long way out for pedestrian traffic, due to the obstacles caused by major arterial roads.
+To overcome this, a series of new pedestrian and transport infrastructure routes were developed, linking the stadium back to the city.
+The development was done in conjunction with an integrated transport strategy that improved the access to the stadium and encouraged patrons either to walk or use public transport.